KartikPulipati/naivechain/README.md

 node vote-client.js http://localhost:3001 VOTER001 0
 ```

-The vote client fetches a Merkle proof from the authority, gets the homomorphic encryption public key, requests the encrypted vote + ZK proofs from the zk-service, then submits everything to the chosen node.[2]
+The vote client fetches a Merkle proof from the authority, gets the homomorphic encryption public key, requests the encrypted vote + ZK proofs from the zk-service, then submits everything to the chosen node.

 ## Show results (client)